CTL Courses on University Teaching

 GRSC 7850: Special Topics in Teaching

-In the Spring 2018, we will introduce a new Special Topics in Teaching Course: Strategies for Inclusive Teaching.
+Strategies for Inclusive Teaching.
 In this course, students will engage in reflective activities and discuss and implement equity-based teaching strategies with the goal of making their own teaching and classrooms more inclusive.